getdish/dish/docs/nate.md

+- other lense tags:
+  - family run

+- update search to use new endpoint
 - [admin] alternates are being set as stringified json not just json
   - overall just runthrough everything a few times and fix a lot
   - scrolling horizontal should disable vertical drag